 These photos popped up in my October memories this week, 12 long but short years ago.
 Sam took them early one morning, unplanned and unprompted.
 I remember where I was sitting, the orange curtains casting a warm glow over the rocking chair in the nursery.
 I was exhausted: another late night had rolled into an early morning.
 But I was also feeling peace in the morning light.

 I don’t know why it has taken me so long to make the connection.
 I literally just realized that these photos changed how I documented your newborn.
-There is no “pose” more important or beautiful than your baby on your body and in your arms.
+There is no “pose” more important or beautiful than your baby on your body and in parents’ arms.

-Here at age 12, I respect the sanctity of that more than ever.
+And now, at age 12, I respect the sanctity of that more than ever.

 And it is this process of separation that makes parenting the very hardest thing I’ve ever done, incrementally harder with every passing year.

 So here I am, deeply grateful to have a document of that time when I *thought* he and I had separated when in fact the process had only just begun.
 And here I am, deeply grateful to create that memory for you to hold as well.
 They will forge their own selves soon enough.
 They will grin in school pics soon enough.
 Newborn time is not yet that time.